How to Implement Analytics Mobile App? (2024 Update)

 How does mobile app analytics work?

 The mobile app analytics process works by tracking each unique user, categorising them by different data points like demographics and browsing behaviour.
-The technology used for this tracking differs between solutions.
+The technology used for this tracking differs between solutions, often involving a mobile analytics tool that offers features like session recordings, funnels, heatmaps, and crash analytics.

 Some use cookies, others use JavaScript or dedicated apps (these require Software Development Kits - SDKs).
 Every time the user of an app or visitor to a website makes an action on the page, the tracking technology generates real-time data about this action.
 This information is then stored in an app analytics platform.